apache/flink/docs/content.zh/docs/connectors/table/hive/overview.md

        // Orc dependencies -- required by the ORC vectorized optimizations orc-core-1.4.3-nohive.jar
        aircompressor-0.8.jar // transitive dependency of orc-core

+       // add antlr-runtime if you need to use hive dialect antlr-runtime-3.5.2.jar

 ```
 {{< /tab >}}